Ultimate Easy Japanese Carrot Ginger Dressing Recipe

 The Instructions

 Step one: Place all ingredients into the blender.
 Process until smooth.
-The dressing is thick. if it is too thick, slowly add a tablespoon of water at a time to the moving blender until the desired consistency is reached.
+The dressing is thick.
+If it is too thick, slowly add a tablespoon of water at a time to the moving blender until the desired consistency is reached.

 Tips + Modifications